ivanhofer/typesafe-i18n/README.md

 ### utilFileName

-Name for the file where the typesafe langauge-objects are generated.
+Name for the file where the typesafe i18n-functions are generated.

 ### formattersTemplateFileName